 - Boat lifts

 Check often for signs that the dock needs work.
 Inspect the wood.
 Ensure it is properly sealed.
 Clean the dock with a pressure washer and chemicals at least once a year to remove mold and algae.
-Sand the wood to get rid of any paint that’s peeling, as well as debris that would keep sealant from sticking to the wood.
+Sand the wood to get rid of any peeling paint as well as debris that would keep the sealant from sticking to the wood.
 Last but not least, apply the dock sealant.

 Also keep an eye out for dry rot.
 It can cost hundreds of dollars to replace rotted out wooden beams and other parts.

 For example, a floating dock may be held in place with barrels and chains.
 Check the buoyancy of the barrels and replace them if you need to.
-Make sure the chains that hold the barrels together or anchor the dock in place are all well-lubricated, and weld any breaks together.
+Make sure the chains that hold the barrels together or anchor the dock in place are all well-lubricated and weld any breaks together.

 Last but not least, we have pier repair’s electrical component.

-You may have equipped your dock with a boat lift, or lights that help boaters see at night.
+You may have equipped your dock with a boat lift or lights that help boaters see at night.
 It may also feature outlets for pressure washers and other equipment.

 These systems require a supply of electricity to power them.
-If there’s an electrical issue,it’s not just a matter of convenience, it’s a matter of safety.
+If there’s an electrical issue, it’s not just a matter of convenience, it’s a matter of safety.
 Electrical current running through your dock may even shock you if you have stray voltage and metal platforms.
 Be careful!